Jump to:

 While I have more love for modern Monster Hunter games these days, getting to wield a God Arc that gets progressively stronger the more Aragami I hunt will always be a blast.

-5. Toukiden 2
+5. Toukiden 2 [Best Mythology-Inspired Monster-Slaying RPG]

 Toukiden 2

-DeveloperOmega Force, Koei Tecmo Games
+CreatorsOmega Force, Koei Tecmo

-Average Playtime32 hours
+Average playtime32 hours

 Speaking of awesome-looking, powerful weapons you can upgrade, Toukiden 2′s vast arsenal of 11 different weapon types, each with their unique movesets, will surely blow you away.

-Aside from its impressive weapon variety and focus on intense, melee combat, Toukiden 2 also boasts some of the best boss fights you’ll ever encounter in any monster-hunting RPG.
 Sure, even the tougher hunts here aren’t exactly Monster Hunter-level in terms of difficulty, but this actually works in its favor due to the way the story presents your main character.

 It’s a solo-friendly game with less-gruelling, yet hype-inducing combat and – more importantly – a badass self-insert protagonist.
 Nuff said!

-6. Final Fantasy Explorers
+6. Final Fantasy Explorers [Best Handheld Monster-Hunting Adventure]

 Final Fantasy Explorers

-PlatformNintendo 3DS
+PlatformsNintendo 3DS

-Average Playtime30 hours
+Average playtime30 hours

 Now that you’ve heard about all the great games that run on multiple platforms, how about one that’s console-exclusive, but is just too good to leave out despite its limited accessibility?

 In Final Fantasy Explorers, not only can you hunt down some of the IP’s most iconic monsters, but your customizable main character can also transform into well-loved Final Fantasy characters such as Cloud, Squall, and Tidus through the game’s Trance Mode.
+You can also explore more of the franchise’s standout titles in our list of the best Final Fantasy games.

 I’ve always wondered how a Squenix-style Monster Hunter game would turn out.
 While titles like Final Fantasy XV and Final Fantasy VII do have good monster-hunting content, Final Fantasy Explorers is still, by far, the closest Final Fantasy title to ever come close to Monster Hunter in terms of core gameplay.